Distinguished Professor Peter Drummond

 - ORCID profile

-Professor Drummond was educated at Auckland and Waikato University in New Zealand, and at Harvard University in the USA.
-He has worked as an academic at Auckland and Queensland Universities, and as a researcher at Rochester University.
-He has been a visiting scientist at IBM Research Laboratories (USA), and NTT Basic Research Laboratories (Japan).
-He has also been a visiting professor at Waikato University (NZ), Erlangen University, Heidelberg University, and Ecole Normale Superieure (France).
-He is currently University Distinguished Professor and Science Director of the Center for Quantum and Optical Science at Swinburne University of Technology, and Divisional Associate Editor for Physical Review Letters, the most cited journal in physics.
+Professor Drummond was educated at Auckland and Waikato University (NZ), and Harvard University in the USA.
+He was an academic at Auckland and Queensland Universities, and a researcher at Rochester University, IBM Research Laboratories (USA), and NTT Basic Research Laboratories (Japan).
+He has also been a visiting professor at Waikato University (NZ), Erlangen University, Heidelberg University, Ecole Normale Superieure (France), the Weizmann Institute for Science, Harvard University, and the Joint Institute for Laboratory Astrophysics (USA).
+He is a University Distinguished Professor and Science Director of the Center for Quantum and Optical Science at Swinburne University of Technology.
+He is currently Divisional Associate Editor for Physical Review Letters, the most cited journal in physics.

-Over 245 research papers are published in refereed journals, with 14,900 Google scholar citations, and a Hirsch h-index of 62, as well as a co-authored and an edited research textbook.
-One public domain software package, XMDS, resulting from this work (maintained elsewhere) has had over 40,000 downloads, with a second, xSPDE, now publicly available on github.
+He has published 260 research papers in refereed journals, with 16500 Google scholar citations, and a Hirsch h-index of 67, as well as a co-authored and an edited research textbook.
+A public domain software package, XMDS, for stochastic differential equations (maintained at ANU) has had over 40,000 downloads, with a second package, xSPDE, now publicly available on github.
 A central research theme is the dynamics of many-body quantum systems.
 This is a challenging frontier in theoretical physics, often thought to be computationally intractable.

-Drummond developed the positive-P phase-space representation, leading to the first exact stochastic equations for bosonic (integer spin) quantum fields, as well as other techniques.
+Drummond developed the positive-P phase-space representation, leading to the first exact stochastic equations for bosonic (integer spin) quantum fields.
 The results have been experimentally verified in numerous experiments around the world, including a co-authored front cover paper in Nature.
 This work is now featured in several texts as the preferred technique for exact computer simulations in large quantum optical systems.
 This was applied to non-equilibrium phase-transitions, including the first three-dimensional quantum theory of superfluorescence, which led to the discovery of a new laser: the superfluorescent mode-locked laser, that has been experimentally demonstrated.

 The first exact simulation methods for quantum fields were obtained using these techniques, which were tested in quantum soliton squeezing experiments at IBM, MIT and the Max-Planck Institute.
 Quantum phase-space methods were shown to be applicable to ultra-cold atomic physics, including both integer spin bosons and half-integer spin fermions.
-This has been applied to the important Bose-Hubbard model, to the first exact computational simulations for the formation of a Bose-Einstein condensate (BEC), to quantum collisions of unprecedented numbers of 150,000 atoms in a milllion modes, and to atom interferometer quantum noise, tested in an experiment having the world's longest coherence time for any BEC interferometer.
+This has been applied to the important Bose-Hubbard model and to the first exact computational simulations for the formation of a Bose-Einstein condensate (BEC).
+Quantum collisions of unprecedented numbers of 150,000 atoms in a milllion modes hhave been simulated.
+His predictions of atom interferometer quantum noise, were tested and confirmed in an SUT experiment having the world's longest coherence time for any BEC interferometer.

-In fundamental tests of quantum physics, the first macroscopic, multi-particle Bell inequality was obtained, which was verified experimentally at Oxford.
-Work on quantitative tests for the Einstein-Podolsky-Rosen (EPR) paradox led to the first experiments testing Einstein's original ideas, at Caltech, as well as the world’s first Bell inequality for continuous variables, and a new fundamental quantum uncertainty principle for spin, with direct applications to improved quantum interferometry and precision measurement.
-More recent work is on quantum simulations of entanglement and steering in optomechanics, and on simulating new types of quantum computers, including boson sampling quantum computers.
+In fundamental tests of quantum physics, he obtained the first macroscopic, multi-particle Bell inequality, which was verified experimentally at Oxford.
+Work on quantitative tests for the Einstein-Podolsky-Rosen (EPR) paradox led to the first experiments testing Einstein's original ideas, at Caltech, as well as the world’s first Bell inequality for continuous variables, and a new quantum uncertainty principle for spin, with applications to improved interferometry and precision measurement, confirmed experimentally in Barcelona.
+His current work is on: quantum simulations of entanglement and steering in optomechanics and superconducting quantum circuits, quantum computers, the foundations of quantum mechanics and quantum measurements, as well as an analog quantum computer for the early universe, and novel computational algorithms for stochastic equations, stochastic bridges and forward-backward stochastic equations.

 Scientific Computing and Visualisation; Ultracold Quantum Gases; Ultrafast Laser Science and Spectroscopy; Quantum information; GPU and advanced HPC algorithms